(S)FTP(S) or: How I Learned to Stop Worrying and Love File Transfer

 There are several options available for an FTP server.
 In my examples I am going to be using the very secure FTP daemon, or vsftpd (don’t be fooled, FTP is not secure).
 The installation will vary depending on your Linux distribution, but the general steps are as follow:

-3. Open up the vsftpd configuration file and ensure that write_enable=YES is set.
+- Open up the vsftpd configuration file and ensure that

-4. Disable anonymous FTP (optional): open up the vsftpd configuration file and ensure that anonymous_enable=NO is set.
+is set. - Disable anonymous FTP (optional): open up the vsftpd configuration file and ensure that

 pasv_enable=Yes